 Tip: Let know to your substitute what are the pending issues that you haven't finished, and have deadlines or important milestones durring your absence.

 Step 5: Draft a time-off request email to your supervisor

 The email should include the dates requested for time off, the reason for the request, and any necessary details about the employee's work or responsibilities.

-Below are some samples you can personalize according to your needs for multiple situations.
+Tip: Find below are samples you can personalize according to your needs for multiple situations.

 Step 6: Submit the time-off request email to your manager